 Good Morning Hartland

 Here are some tidbits of news and information that we hope you'll find useful or entertaining.
-Please also don't miss our video greeting (at right) from members of the Be The Change Club at Hartland High School.
+Please also don't miss our video greeting (at right) from All Saints Pastor Drex Morton who invites Hartland to his play, Cheaper by the Dozen, this weekend in Canton.

 1. The weather